 - Keeping the workplace free and safe from hazards

 How long does an employer have to report a work-related accident?

 When an injury occurs in the workplace, an employee should report the accident to their employer as soon as possible, within 72 hours.
 This ensures there is no question from their employer as to how the accident happened.
 However, an employer also has a responsibility as well.
-The employer must report the accident to the New York State Workers’ Compensation Board on or before the 18th day the injury occurred OR within ten days the employer discovered the injury.
+The employer must report the accident to the New Jersey Division of Workers’ Compensation on or before the 18th day the injury occurred OR within ten days the employer discovered the injury.

 What should an injured employee do after they have been injured?